All Products

 Web application vulnerabilities:

-• SQL injection vulnerabilities that can grant direct database permissions.
+• SQL injection vulnerabilities that grant direct database access.

 • Remote command execution vulnerabilities, such as Struts2 vulnerabilities.